Jordan-Fielding/Jorbella-ai-public/README.md

 ## Installation

-**For end users:** Download the latest installer from the [Public Repository Releases](https://github.com/Jordan-Fielding/Jorbella-ai-public/releases)
+**For end users:** Download the latest installer from the Releases page: https://github.com/Jordan-Fielding/Jorbella-ai/releases

 **For developers:** See [Building from Source](#building-from-source) below.